Caritas in veritate: Chapter 4: The development of people, rights and duties, the environment

-Chapter 5: the cooperation of the human family
+Chapter 5: The cooperation of the human family

 In this chapter, Benedict discusses the importance for individuals to live in communion with each other.
-He states "the development of peoples depend above all on a recognition that the human race is a single family".
+He states "the development of peoples depends above all on a recognition that the human race is a single family".
 The Pope suggests isolation is one of the causes of various forms of poverty, including self-inflicted isolation where the individual elects to withdraw from society.
 Solidarity and fraternity are antidotes to isolation, and also essential for effective development.
 The Pope suggests that in addition to solidarity, attention needs to be paid to the principle of subsidiarity — "the most effective antidote against any form of all-encompassing welfare state".
 While welcoming the role of different cultures and faiths in fostering cooperation for human development, the Pope advises discernment is needed so folk can avoid dangerous ideologies and religions that encourage people to cut themselves off from communion with others.
 He says religion must play a part in political discussion, so there can be a fruitful dialogue between faith and reason.
 The Pope cautions against secularism and fundamentalism, both of which make such dialogue difficult.

-Moving on to economic aid from developed to less developed states, Benedict states that the preeminent sort of help needed is increased access to the markets of developed countries.
+Moving on to economic aid from developed to less developed states, Benedict explains that the preeminent sort of help needed is increased access to the markets of developed countries.
 He also says developed countries should allocate an increased proportion of their budgets to foreign aid.
 There is a discussion concerning an ethical response to international tourism and to the "epoch-making" phenomena of migration — Benedict reminds us that every migrant is a person possessing inalienable rights "that must be respected by everyone and in every circumstance".
 In the last part of the chapter, the Pope returns to poverty, discussing the great harm caused by unemployment, and how the issue can be responded to not just by government but by financiers, microfinance, labour unions and consumers.
 He suggests increased "regulation of the financial sector" is needed to safeguard vulnerable parties.